infil00p/cordova-crosswalk-engine/README.md

 * Increased APK size (about 17MB)
 * Increased size on disk when installed (about 50MB)
 * Crosswalk WebView stores data (IndexedDB, LocalStorage, etc) separately from System WebView
-  * You'll need to manually migrate local data when switching between the two
+  * You'll need to manually migrate local data when switching between the two (note: this is fixed in Crosswalk 15)

 ### Install